ViennaBorowska/Refactor-Accesibility/README.md

 ~Title amended in HTML
 ~Semantic HTML tags added to all elements
 ~Heading attributes now in sequential order
-~Added title to background image, added ALT descriptions for all other images ~Added ID tag to fix broken Search Engine Optimization link ~
+~Added title to background image, linked in stylesheet ~Added ALT descriptions for all other images
+~Added ID tag to fix broken Search Engine Optimization link ~Added descriptive ID tags for all sections
+~Removed redundant style code e.g. anything with a value of 'none'.
+~